 Researcher with a special interest in how conceptual frameworks influence the study of past international relations.
 Wrote the award-winning comparative dissertation Window of opportunity.
-Dutch and Swedish security ideas and strategies 1942–1948 (2015).
-Currently working on the postdoctoral project "Behind the scenes: how non-officials and personal politics helped shape the post-war world, 1940–1958", focusing on the role of gender, trust, and personal relations in diplomatic practices.
+Dutch and Swedish security ideas and strategies 1942–1948 (2015), highlighted issues of gender and trust in Personal Politics in the Postwar World: Western Diplomacy Behind the Scenes (Bloomsbury Academic 2022), and currently (2022–2025) studies embassies' domestic staff from an intersectional perspective.

 In May 2015 I got my PhD in history from Uppsala University.
 My dissertation, a comparison of Dutch and Swedish security ideas and strategies 1942–1948, showed (among other things) that the policies of neutrality and alliance were not as diametrically opposed as one might think and that the goals behind the two countries' different security policy choices were remarkably similar.
 It was awarded the yearly Westin-prize for best dissertation in history by the Royal Humanistic Science Society in Uppsala, the triennial Uppsala University Geijer-prize for best dissertation in history, and an award for deserving scholarly work from the Royal Swedish Academy of Letters, History and Antiquities.